appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 #### Proposed Solution

+- Add the Create OAuth2 session endpoints to the Server SDKs.
 - Modify the oauth2 flow to include a temporary token in the final redirect.
 - Add a new endpoint, to exchange the temporary token for a session token.